suppersimon-py/Squirrel-Net/README.md

   <h2>Squirrel-Core</h2>
   <p>
     <strong>SquirrelCore</strong> is an open-source PCB built around the <strong>ESP32-S3</strong> and <strong>SX1262</strong>.
-    It is designed for long-range mesh networking and can function as a client, node, or repeater in a distributed network.
+    It is designed for long-range mesh networking using the Meshtastic Firmware and can function as a client, node, or repeater in a distributed network.
   </p>
 </div>
 <a href="https://github.com/suppersimon-py">